Minituff/add-header-action/README.md

 # Add header-action
-Add a header to any file within you repo.
+Add a header to any file within your repo.

 ## Header examples
 <details open><summary>------ Expand Me ------</summary>